 How to Prepare for a Successful Spring

 While the winters in North Carolina are relatively mild, understanding the potential issues with your roof will help prepare for a successful spring.
 In fact, there is a lot that can go wrong with your roof over the winter months, and it is never ideal to have a compromised roof (no matter the season).
-To help, our experts at TruBlue Roofing took the time to tackle some of the winter roofing vulnerabilities and put together a handy list of what to look for when checking your roof this spring.
+To help, our experts at TruBlue Roofing and Remodeling took the time to tackle some of the winter roofing vulnerabilities and put together a handy list of what to look for when checking your roof this spring.

 Condensation occurs when warm air meets cold air.
 While that may not sound very threatening, it is a significant concern for your attic space and roof.
 Condensation leads to water buildup, which can cause algae, mold, and mildew growth.
 The best way to combat this situation is to ensure that your roof is properly ventilated to keep the airflow circulating.

 Compromised flashing equals a leaky roof!
 The flashing on your roof helps to close the gaps between building materials.
 This water-tight seal keeps moisture out of areas such as the chimney, vents, pipes and sidewalls where the roof meets the home.
 The roof flashing must be in good condition and not compromised due to age or the elements to prevent leaks.

 Storms aren’t uncommon in North Carolina in both the winter and spring.
 From high winds to tree limb damage, severe weather conditions can take a toll on your roof.
 The best course of action is to prepare for the storm before it hits and be proactive.
 Remove tree limbs that may cause problems, secure shingles, and make sure your first line of defense (aka- your roof) is in tip-top shape.